Darcey Fugman-Small, Founder / Co-Owner:

 Rafa started his long career at Woodward Canyon working in the Estate Vineyard, which he continues to help manage today.
 Rafa was Cellar Master for 16 years before being promoted to Assistant Winemaker in 2018.
 Rafa and his wife have three beautiful children.

 Jaymee received her BBA from Pacific Union College and started her career as a tax accountant at Dillwood, Burkel and Sully.
 After her three years in the public tax accounting field, Jaymee decided it was time for a change of scenery and chose to move into the wine industry.
 She began working at Woodward Canyon in 2012 and has been enjoying learning all there is to know about wine.
 In addition to accounting, Jaymee enjoys cooking, horseback riding, and spending time with her amazing family and friends.

 Selena Kritsonis, Director of National Sales:

 Selena moved to Walla Walla in 2015, drawn to the allure of living in food and wine country and her partner Sager’s promise to adopt a puppy.
-Her enthusiasm for food, travel and history has led her to work in restaurants and bars around Seattle since graduating from the University of Washington (with a degree in Law, Societies and Justice) and even to study German in Berlin.
-Being attracted to passionate, innovative people who take pride in making quality wine while also being responsible stewards to the land, it was a natural fit for her to be part of the Woody team.
-In addition to her position at the winery, she is on multiple committees for the Walla Walla Valley Wine Alliance and board member for W2U.
-Currently in her free time, Selena is expanding her wine knowledge while running around town with her toddler Filomena.
+Her enthusiasm for food, travel, and history has led her to work in restaurants and bars around Seattle since graduating from the University of Washington (with a degree in Law, Societies, and Justice) and even to study German in Berlin.
+Being attracted to passionate, innovative people who take pride in making quality wine while also being responsible stewards of the land, it was a natural fit for her to be part of the Woodward Canyon team.
+In addition to her position at the winery, she is on multiple committees for the Walla Walla Valley Wine Alliance and a board member for W2U.
+Currently, in her free time, Selena is expanding her wine knowledge while running around town with her toddler Filomena.

 Michelle Aichele, Director of Wine Club and DTC Sales: